Eli Lilly and Company (NYSE:LLY) Shares Sold by Platte River Wealth Advisors LLC

-Platte River Wealth Advisors LLC cut its position in Eli Lilly and Company (NYSE:LLY – Get Rating) by 4.7% during the first quarter, according to its most recent Form 13F filing with the SEC.
-The firm owned 9,060 shares of the company’s stock after selling 450 shares during the period.
-Eli Lilly and makes up 0.9% of Platte River Wealth Advisors LLC’s holdings, making the stock its 25th largest position.
-Platte River Wealth Advisors LLC’s holdings in Eli Lilly and were worth $2,595,000 at the end of the most recent quarter.
+Platte River Wealth Advisors LLC reduced its stake in Eli Lilly and Company (NYSE:LLY – Get Rating) by 4.7% in the 1st quarter, Holdings Channel reports.
+The firm owned 9,060 shares of the company’s stock after selling 450 shares during the quarter.
+Eli Lilly and accounts for approximately 0.9% of Platte River Wealth Advisors LLC’s portfolio, making the stock its 25th biggest position.
+Platte River Wealth Advisors LLC’s holdings in Eli Lilly and were worth $2,595,000 as of its most recent SEC filing.

-Other hedge funds have also recently made changes to their positions in the company.
-AllSquare Wealth Management LLC purchased a new stake in shares of Eli Lilly and in the fourth quarter worth about $28,000.
-HWG Holdings LP purchased a new position in Eli Lilly and during the fourth quarter worth approximately $28,000.
-Icapital Wealth LLC purchased a new position in Eli Lilly and during the first quarter worth approximately $28,000.
-Leverty Financial Group LLC purchased a new position in Eli Lilly and during the fourth quarter worth approximately $29,000.
-Finally, FSB Premier Wealth Management Inc. purchased a new position in Eli Lilly and during the fourth quarter worth approximately $30,000.
-82.75% of the stock is currently owned by institutional investors and hedge funds.
+A number of other hedge funds and other institutional investors also recently made changes to their positions in LLY.
+Norges Bank acquired a new stake in Eli Lilly and in the 4th quarter valued at $2,213,765,000.
+Capital World Investors boosted its position in Eli Lilly and by 13.9% in the 4th quarter.
+Capital World Investors now owns 19,115,896 shares of the company’s stock valued at $5,280,206,000 after buying an additional 2,325,514 shares during the last quarter.
+DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main boosted its position in Eli Lilly and by 38.5% in the 4th quarter.
+DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main now owns 4,525,748 shares of the company’s stock valued at $1,254,743,000 after buying an additional 1,257,817 shares during the last quarter.
+State Street Corp boosted its position in Eli Lilly and by 2.5% in the 4th quarter.
+State Street Corp now owns 33,929,864 shares of the company’s stock valued at $9,372,107,000 after buying an additional 813,983 shares during the last quarter.
+Finally, Fisher Asset Management LLC boosted its position in Eli Lilly and by 7.2% in the 4th quarter.
+Fisher Asset Management LLC now owns 6,982,910 shares of the company’s stock valued at $1,928,820,000 after buying an additional 470,522 shares during the last quarter.
+Hedge funds and other institutional investors own 82.75% of the company’s stock.

-LLY has been the topic of a number of recent analyst reports.
-The Goldman Sachs Group increased their price target on Eli Lilly and from $234.00 to $264.00 and gave the stock a “neutral” rating in a research report on Tuesday, April 12th.
-JPMorgan Chase & Co. increased their price target on Eli Lilly and from $340.00 to $355.00 in a research report on Wednesday, June 1st.
-Mizuho increased their price target on Eli Lilly and from $315.00 to $356.00 in a research report on Monday, May 2nd.
-Wells Fargo & Company increased their target price on Eli Lilly and from $280.00 to $305.00 in a report on Friday, April 29th.
-Finally, StockNews.com cut Eli Lilly and from a “strong-buy” rating to a “buy” rating in a report on Thursday, June 23rd.
-Three investment analysts have rated the stock with a hold rating and fifteen have given a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock currently has an average rating of “Moderate Buy” and a consensus target price of $311.65.
+A number of equities analysts have weighed in on the stock.
+SVB Leerink assumed coverage on shares of Eli Lilly and in a research report on Monday, May 23rd.
+They issued an “outperform” rating and a $341.00 price objective for the company.
+Mizuho upped their price objective on shares of Eli Lilly and from $315.00 to $356.00 in a research report on Monday, May 2nd.
+The Goldman Sachs Group increased their price target on shares of Eli Lilly and from $234.00 to $264.00 and gave the stock a “neutral” rating in a research report on Tuesday, April 12th.
+Morgan Stanley increased their price target on shares of Eli Lilly and from $364.00 to $369.00 in a research report on Friday, April 29th.
+Finally, Bank of America increased their price target on shares of Eli Lilly and from $300.00 to $315.00 in a research report on Thursday, March 17th.
+Three investment analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company’s stock.
+According to MarketBeat, the stock currently has a consensus rating of “Moderate Buy” and an average price target of $311.65.

-Eli Lilly and (NYSE:LLY – Get Rating) last released its earnings results on Thursday, April 28th.
-The company reported $2.62 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $2.32 by $0.30.
-The firm had revenue of $7.81 billion during the quarter, compared to analyst estimates of $7.29 billion.
-Eli Lilly and had a return on equity of 97.58% and a net margin of 20.90%.
+Eli Lilly and (NYSE:LLY – Get Rating) last announced its quarterly earnings results on Thursday, April 28th.
+The company reported $2.62 EPS for the quarter, beating the consensus estimate of $2.32 by $0.30.
+Eli Lilly and had a net margin of 20.90% and a return on equity of 97.58%.
+The company had revenue of $7.81 billion for the quarter, compared to analyst estimates of $7.29 billion.
+During the same quarter last year, the business earned $1.87 earnings per share.
 Eli Lilly and’s revenue was up 14.8% compared to the same quarter last year.
-During the same period last year, the business posted $1.87 earnings per share.
-Sell-side analysts expect that Eli Lilly and Company will post 8.27 earnings per share for the current year.
+Research analysts anticipate that Eli Lilly and Company will post 8.27 earnings per share for the current year.

-The business also recently announced a quarterly dividend, which will be paid on Friday, September 9th.
-Investors of record on Monday, August 15th will be issued a $0.98 dividend.
-This represents a $3.92 dividend on an annualized basis and a yield of 1.20%.
-Eli Lilly and’s dividend payout ratio (DPR) is presently 58.07%.
+The company also recently declared a quarterly dividend, which will be paid on Friday, September 9th.
+Shareholders of record on Monday, August 15th will be paid a $0.98 dividend.
+This represents a $3.92 annualized dividend and a dividend yield of 1.20%.
+Eli Lilly and’s payout ratio is currently 58.07%.

 Eli Lilly and Company discovers, develops, and markets human pharmaceuticals worldwide.
 It offers Basaglar, Humalog, Humalog Mix 75/25, Humalog U-100, Humalog U-200, Humalog Mix 50/50, insulin lispro, insulin lispro protamine, insulin lispro mix 75/25, Humulin, Humulin 70/30, Humulin N, Humulin R, and Humulin U-500 for diabetes; and Jardiance, Trajenta, and Trulicity for type 2 diabetes.